Saudization: a local version of a region-wide movement

 Additionally, many experts urge the Saudi government to consider exempting some industries from the levied taxes and policies.
 These industries are crucial to help the kingdom overcome the economic crisis it is facing and achieve the vision goals.

-A poor execution of Nitaqat might end up backfiring at the Saudi economy, therefore diminishing its different sectors.
+Poor execution of Nitaqat might end up backfiring at the Saudi economy, therefore diminishing its different sectors.
 Real estate market is no exception, of course; considering the expats’ direct effect on it and its importance, it might end up damaged rather than revitalized if the government did not apply corrective actions to the Saudization policies immediately.